-The Clumsies deserves to go on top of the list after being voted twice in a row as one of the world’s best 50 bars for 2015 and 2016 by Drinks International Magazine.
+The Clumsies has been voted twice in a row as one of the world’s best 50 bars for 2015 and 2016 by Drinks International Magazine.
 Located in a beautifully restored neo-classical building, The Clumsies is an all day bar offering high-end cocktails and premium spirits.
 It attracts a cool crowd of all ages and offers an extensive unpretentious menu from breakfast through to dinner, making it a quasi restaurant and a great spot for a coffee break during the day.

 Drunk Sinatra, 16 Thiseos